digitalave/digitalave-old-website-2023-07-06/_posts/2020-05-08-Install-SonarQube-On-Ubuntu-Debian.md

 **Set Default JDK Version**

-Then, You need to set newly installed  Java version as your default Java version
+Then, You need to set the newly installed  Java version as your default Java version.

 ```bash
 sudo update-alternatives --config java